fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 If you have a "break glass" Fleet user account that's used to login to Fleet when your identify provider (IdP) goes down, you can enable email 2FA, also known as multi-factor authentication (MFA), for this user.
 For all other users, the best practice is to enable single-sign on (SSO).
 Then, you can enforce any 2FA method supported by your IdP (i.e. authenticator app, security key, etc.).

-Users with email 2FA enabled will get the this email when they login to Fleet:
+Users with email 2FA enabled will get this email when they login to Fleet:

 ![Example two-factor authentication (2FA) email](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/email-two-factor-authentication-576x638@2x.png)